sugyodev/VUE-js-with-Firebase/README.md

 # VuFire

-Vue 3 app that signups a new firebase user.
+Vue 3 app that signup a new firebase user.

 Login will be developed in next release.